imrafaelmerino/json-values/docs/README.md

 **Parsing a string and the schema of the JSON object is known:**

 In this case the best and fastest option is to use a spec to do the parsing.
-We'll talk about this option later, when I introduce json-spec.
+We'll talk about this option later on, when I introduce json-spec.

-**From an empty JSON and the set method:**
+**Creating an empty object and adding new values with the method _set_:**

 ```java